PosterFrame3.0.png

 A blue icon of a vintage microphone

-Strengthen service Investing in local engagement and the essential services communities rely on.
+Transform service Investing in local engagement and strengthening the essential services communities rely on.

 Blue icon of three people grouped together.

 Local public media organizations connect, inform, and inspire communities.
-They build trust.
+They build trust and support democracy.

 WHY LOCAL PUBLIC MEDIA MATTERS